jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 Does the term have a textual definition?

-There's a surprising number of "ontologies" out there with terms that have IDs and labels but no textual definitions at all.
-And there's a reason for that: good textual definitions are hard to write!
+There's a surprising number of "ontologies" out there with terms that have IRIs and labels but no textual definitions at all.
+There's a simple reason for that: good textual definitions are hard to write!
 And when you've written a clear and concise textual definition, more often than not you'll find that your collaborators say "That's not how we use 'X'".
 It's not until you have a definition that you can really start to discuss the meaning of a term, and build some consensus.
+Without a good definition it's hard to be sure that everyone understands the term in the same way.

 An "annotation" is a bit of data attached to a term that doesn't have logical structure -- we'll talk about logic in just a second.
 [Labels](http://www.obofoundry.org/wiki/index.php/FP_012_naming_conventions) and [textual definitions](http://www.obofoundry.org/wiki/index.php/FP_006_textual_definitions) are the most important annotations, but terms are even more valuable when they have examples of usage, editor names, editor notes, synonyms and alternative terms.